SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_ERS11.md

 # Axon ACP ERS11

-The **Axon ACP ERS11** driver can be used to display information and configure settings of the related device.
+The **Axon ACP ERS11** connector can be used to display information and configure settings of the related device.

 ## About